oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 *Estimated Lab Time:* 60 minutes

-*Version tested in this lab:* Oracle OKV 21.12 and DBEE 19.28
+*Version tested in this lab:* Oracle Key Vault (OKV) 21.12 and Database Enterprise Edition (DBEE) 19.28

 ### Video Preview
-Watch a preview of "*LiveLabs - Oracle Key Vault*" [](youtube:4VR1bbDpUIA)
+Watch this preview to see how Oracle Key Vault can enhance your data security [](youtube:4VR1bbDpUIA)

 ### Objectives
-During the course of this workshop, you will:
+In this workshop, you will learn how to securely manage encryption keys using Oracle Key Vault.
+You will:
 - Review Transparent Data Encryption (TDE) setup of an Oracle database with encrypted tablespaces
 - Migrate your databases with keys in local TDE wallet to centralized key management with Oracle Key Vault
 - "Full migration" - Upload pre-migration TDE master encryption keys from the local TDE wallet to Oracle Key Vault